Republican Party (United States): Embrace of Trumpism and far-right ideology

-The election of Trump in 2016 saw the Republican Party shift to embrace and bring formerly far-right, fringe, and extreme ideas and organizations into the mainstream.
+The election of Trump in 2016 saw the Republican Party shift to embrace and bring far-right, fringe, and extreme ideas and organizations into the mainstream.
 His election shifted traditional Republican beliefs and ideology into a new leadership style and political agenda referred to as Trumpism.

 Trump explicitly and routinely disparages racial, religious, and ethnic minorities, and scholars consistently find that racial animus regarding blacks, immigrants, and Muslims are the best predictors of support for Trump.
-By 2025, The New York Times reported that congressional Republicans had increasingly used overtly bigoted language and offensive tropes against the racial and religious identity of their political opponents with little to no pushback from GOP leadership.
+By 2025, congressional Republicans have increasingly used overtly bigoted language and offensive tropes against the racial and religious identity of their political opponents with little to no pushback from GOP leadership.
+In 2026, elected Republicans have increasingly used blatantly anti-Muslim rhetoric which was described by commentators as mirroring a prior increase in such rhetoric by the GOP following the 9/11 attacks in 2001.